-Table of Contents
+Table of contents

 1 Your calorie requirement: a result of many components

-2 The calorie requirement for losing weight
+2 The calorie requirement when losing weight

 3 The calorie requirement when building muscle